rileywheadon/poll-app/ROADMAP.md

 - ### Small/Secondary:
   - [ ] Replace padding on left sidebar with something else to seperate items as it's messing with the footer on mobile screens
   - [ ] If adopting a poll type with exactly two answers e.g. poltical compass, use a scatter plot/heatmap representing frequency in 2D (might need 2D KDE)
+  - [ ] Choose a cleaner time format for the daily poll reminder

 ## Backend